Seed-Fuzz/SeedCharm/readme.md

 # 🎯SeedCharm: Intelligent LLM-driven Seed Generation for Smart Contract Fuzzing
-## ⛄Introduction
+## 👋Introduction
 #### Hi!
 Welcome to this place!
-This repository provides the code or the data which will be used in our paper.
+This repository provides the code and the data which will be used in our paper.
 It contains
     1. chars verifying
     2. reduction verifying
     3. LSeedSmartian's coverage/bugs count